martinvonz/jj/docs/git-comparison.md

 * **The working copy is automatically committed.** That results in a simpler and more consistent CLI because the working copy is now treated like any other commit.
 [Details](working-copy.md).
-* **There's no index (staging area).** That also results in a simpler CLI for similar reasons.
+* **There's no index (staging area).** Because the working copy is automatically committed, an index-like concept doesn't make sense.
 The index is very similar to an intermediate commit between `HEAD` and the working copy, so workflows that depend on it can be modeled using proper commits instead.
+Jujutsu has excellent support for moving changes between commits.
 [Details](#the-index).
 * **No need for branch names (but they are supported).** Git lets you check out a commit without attaching a branch.
 It calls this state "detached HEAD".
 This is the normal state in Jujutsu (there's actually no way -- yet, at least -- to